hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/226_our_present_social_problems.md

 Our motherland is a glowing example of the results and consequence of the eternal subjection of the individual to society and forced self-sacrifice by dint of institution and discipline.
-In this country men are born according to Shâstric injunctions, they eat and drink by prescribed rules throughout life, they go through marriage and kindred functions in the same way; in short, they even die according to Shastric injunctions.
+In this country men are born according to Shāstric injunctions, they eat and drink by prescribed rules throughout life, they go through marriage and kindred functions in the same way; in short, they even die according to Shastric injunctions.
 The hard discipline, with the exception of one great good